themanyone/crap/README.md

 ## Even `crap` has limits.

-Single lines are limited to 8000 characters (about 80 line breaks on a 100-character terminal).
+Single lines of code are limited to 8000 characters (about 80 line wraps on a 100-character terminal).
 There is enough buffer space for perhaps 99 levels of indent.
 You can bump up the limits in `crap.h` at the expense of more memory usage, but why?
 It is prudent to break up long lines and move overly-indented blocks into separate functions or libraries.

 ## Craptastic rules.